 - Bring a folder/portfolio to hold resume copies and a pen.

 - Have clean, manicured fingernails

-- Don’t wear cologne/perfume and don’t smell of smoke
+- Don’t wear cologne/perfume, and don’t smell smoke.

 - Iron/press your clothing

-- Select clothing that fits, not too tight or loose
+- Select clothing that fits, do not wear clothing that is too tight or loose.

 Business Casual will vary greatly depending on the work environment.
 Remember to dress for the job you want, not the one you have, and that the goal is to be remembered for your contributions to the workplace, not your trendy wardrobe.
 However, if you work in fashion, for example, there are certainly exceptions.
 Also, there is a difference between business casual and just plain casual.

-Women may wear a collared shirt or sweater with pants or skirt with dress shoes or boots.
+Women may wear a collared shirt or sweater with pants or a skirt with dress shoes or boots.
 Some may also wear a conservative dress.
-Men may wear a polo shirt, collared shirt or sweater with khaki or dress pants and leather shoes.
+Men may wear a polo shirt, collared shirt, or sweater with khaki or dress pants and leather shoes.
 A tie is not necessary.